Live Stream Recording Tutorial: How to Set Up Auto-Archiving

 Under the “General” tab of your live channel, scroll down to the “Settings” section.
 There you will see the “Live Stream Recording” feature.
 Toggle to the right to turn it “On.”
 As you can see, there is a disclaimer on the button that alerts broadcasters of the limits that only allow 6 continuous hours of recording at a time.
 It also states that “Live Stream Recording” turns off after 7 days and can be turned on again.
 This means that if you stream non-stop for 6 hours straight, the live stream will be recorded.
 However, anything that goes beyond that timeframe will still be recorded, but a new video file will be created for anything beyond 6 hours.
 Therefore, if you stream for 12 hours straight, it will be recorded and split into 2 VOD files:

-To ensure that everything goes well with your auto-archiving, be sure that your encoder settings are on par with our recommendations.
+To ensure that everything goes well with your stream archiving, be sure that your encoder settings are on par with our recommendations.
 Any discrepancies could lead to issues with the live stream and the live recording feature altogether.
-Please check out our Encoder Configurations post for reference.
+Please check out our Encoder Configurations article for our recommended settings.
 Always ensure that your internet connection is very stable.
 A wired connection is preferred since a WiFi connection could lead to unstable and broken coverage and could also lead to issues with the live stream and live recording feature.
 Also take into consideration that any power outages/internet connection issues will automatically stop the live stream and the live recording process, as well.
 We recommend launching your stream 10 minutes before your event starts to make sure the recording catches all of it.
 This is considered best practice.

 3. Refresh and Check